autometrics-dev/autometrics-go/README.md

 ![Documentation comments of instrumented function is augmented with links](./assets/codium-screenshot-example.png)

-You can optionnally add alerting rules so that code annotations make Prometheus trigger alerts directly from production usage:
+You can optionally add alerting rules so that code annotations make Prometheus trigger alerts directly from production usage:

 ![a Slack bot is posting an alert directly in the channel](./assets/slack-alert-example.png)